Red Cross Lifeguard Course

 1. You take an online course and at-home-final at your own pace.
 You will be emailed these after you register.

-2. Come to the 12-hour instructional day of this course.
+2. Come to the two instructional days of this course.
 This is about half wet and half dry.

 What is blended training?

-Students complete an online training course, readings, and an at-home final before the course.
+Students complete an online training course, readings, and an at-home final before the course at the pool.
 This at-home work takes as much as 8 hours.
-Then candidates come to the instructor-led session, which is about 12 hours and then a testing session, also at the pool, which is about 4 or fewer hours.
-It is good to take the online course close to the instructor-led course, but sometimes candidates need to do it earlier, and they do fine.
+Then candidates come to the two instructor-led sessions.

 How hard is the course?